HPV vaccination is cancer prevention.

-- If your teen hasn’t yet gotten the vaccine, talk to their your primary care provider about getting it as soon as possible.
+- If your teen hasn’t yet gotten the vaccine, talk with your primary care provider about getting it as soon as possible.
 If your child is older than 14 years, three shots will need to be given over six months.

-- The Immunization Program provides the vaccine for Medicaid eligible kids up to age 19 under the Vaccines for Children Program, and adults with no insurance under the Section 317 Program.
+- The Immunization Program provides the vaccine for Medicaid-eligible kids up to age 19, under the Vaccines for Children Program, and for adults with no insurance under the Section 317 Program.
 The Public Health Clinics also provide the vaccine at no cost.